12 Best Waterfalls in Maui That Are Absolutely Stunning

 Alert for Visitors: Maui has experienced significant wildfires in August 2023, causing major disruption for both locals and tourists.
 For your safety and up-to-date information, please visit the Maui County website before planning any activities or travels.
 Your understanding and cooperation are appreciated.
 Stay safe!

-This best Maui waterfalls post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This best Maui waterfalls post was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Maui has a more rural and laid-back feeling compared to the more popular island of Oahu and the waterfalls definitely made an impact in terms of this notion.

-The island of Maui is in the shape of a somewhat uneven dumbbell and most of the waterfalls can be found on the northeast side of the slopes of East Maui and West Maui.
+The island of Maui is in the shape of a somewhat uneven dumbbell, and most of the waterfalls can be found on the northeast side of the slopes of East Maui and West Maui.

 The kids can marvel over the beauty of the waterfalls while being physically active with these Maui waterfall hikes.

-The plus side is that you and the kids will get to experience the exotic jungle with overgrown flora which is what a typical Maui rain forest looks like.
+The plus side is that you and the kids will get to experience the exotic jungle with overgrown flora, which is what a typical Maui rainforest looks like.

 You’ll find swimming holes at some of the waterfalls where you can go in for a dip and swim.

-However, before doing so you need to see if there is a sign that says CAUTION or NO SWIMMING.
+However, before doing so, you need to see if there is a sign that says CAUTION or NO SWIMMING.

 It could be for many reasons, but for safety and precaution- never jump in unless you know how deep it is and what’s at the bottom.

-Want to skip all the planning and just access my detailed Maui Itinerary complete with daily schedules, kid-friendly activities, and travel hacks?
+Want to skip all the planning and just access my detailed Maui Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 Get this ultimate Maui travel guide for families by top Hawaii blog Hawaii Travel with Kids!

-Maui Waterfalls FAQs
+Best Waterfalls in Maui FAQs

 Can you swim in waterfalls in Maui?

 Yes and no. You’ll want to take safety precautions as not all Maui waterfalls are safe for swimming.
-If you do want to go swimming in Maui waterfalls, the best options are Seven Sacred Pools, Upper Puohokamoa Falls, and Waikamoi Stream.
+If you want to go swimming in Maui waterfalls, the best options are Seven Sacred Pools, Upper Puohokamoa Falls, and Waikamoi Stream.

 How many waterfalls are on the Road to Hana?

 Way too many to count and these are some of the best waterfalls Maui has to offer.
-That’s because there are more than 50 streams along the Road to Hana and each stream flows into waterfalls (both big and tiny.)
+That’s because there are more than 50 streams along the Road to Hana, and each stream flows into waterfalls (both big and tiny.)

 Which is the best waterfall in Maui?